arkivanov/MVIKotlin/docs/state_preservation.md

     private val store: CalculatorStore =
         stateKeeperProvider.retainStore(lifecycle) { calculatorStore() }

+    /*
+     * Create a new instance of CalculatorStore.
+     * ⚠️ Pay attention to not leak any dependencies.
+     */
     private fun calculatorStore(): CalculatorStore = // Create the Store }
 ```